 - evaluate and analyse creative works using the language of art, craft and design

 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-At Lindens we use the "Kapow" Art and Design materials to inform our planning.
-We have chosen not to teach Art and Design as a stand-alone subject instead incorporating it as part of our Creative Curriculum.
+At Lindens we have chosen not to teach Art and Design as a stand-alone subject instead incorporating it as part of our Creative Curriculum.

 We are incredibly lucky to work with a professional artist - Lindsay Chalford-Brown, who works alongside our pupils to create art installations around school.